LWilsonDev/recipe-book/README.md

 #### Logout:
 - Users should be redirected to index page and see "logged out" message.

+#### Authentication for add recipe:
+- Test to ensure users can't add a recipe without being logged in.

 I underwent thorough manual testing of each element including:

 - Once logged in, users can add a recipe to the database.
 The recipe should have a title of no more than 40 letters, and must not include special characters other than '&' and punctuation.
 - If the user does not select a category or vegetarian/not, or if they do not give the recipe a title they will see an error message.
 The title error message is the browser "required field" error, the vege/catagory selection error is powered by javascript and should read either: 'Please select a category for your recipe' or "Please select an option to indicate if your recipe is suitable for vegetarians" depending on which selection is missing.
 - Users will not be able to add recipes once logged out.
 - All links work
 - Users cannot reach the add recipe page unless they are logged in.
 The will see an error "Please login to add a recipe" and be redirected to the home page
 - The website was tested across different screen sizes and devices to ensure elements were displayed correctly

-[mLab](https://mlab.com/) was particularly useful for developing the CRUD features as I was able to easily see what data was being sent to the database.
+- [mLab](https://mlab.com/) was particularly useful for developing the CRUD features as I was able to easily see what data was being sent to the database.

 #### Screen sizes: